cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 * Treasury timeline related to milestones.
 We expect to have a report upon each milestone is done and online.

-1st milestone: include development and 6-month server fee.
+1st milestone: include development and 6-month operation cost.

 Operation cost to be paid once the proposal is approved (6000 USD / 394.747 KSM ~= 15.2 KSM) Development cost To be paid to after the report is approved (18000 USD / 394.747 KSM ~= 45.6 KSM)